aWW2Historian/aWW2Historian/README.md

 - 👋 Hi, I’m @aWW2Historian
 - 👀 I’m interested in wargamming
 - 🌱 I’m currently learning to make a boardgame into a web app
-- 💞️ I’m looking to collaborate on WW2 data science / statistics
+- 💞️ I’m looking to collaborate on WW2 data engineering / science / statistical analysis
 - 📫 How to reach me you can email me at 19.to.21st.military.cliodynamics@gmail.com

 <!---